mukeshlodhi-04/Code_Reviewer/code_review_report.md

 ### Analysis of Comment 1: "This is inefficient.
 Don't loop twice conceptually."

-* **Positive Rephrasing:** Great job on getting the logic working correctly!
-We can make this code even more efficient and Pythonic by streamlining the conditional check within the loop.
+* **Positive Rephrasing:** Great job getting the functionality working!
+This code is clear and easy to read.

 * **The 'Why':** **